Leelouh/tutorial/README.md

-# tutorial
+# Tutorial
-Tutorial on how to use nextflow to create a worflow for blast A line I wrote on my local computer
+Me trying to learn Nextflow without to much anger.